DroidGeeks/BigUpMovies/README.md

 1. ROOM – A database for offline persistent
 2. Model – the pojo
 3. Viewmodel – For UI awarenes
-4. ButterKnife – For initializing views
+4. ButterKnife – For views binding
 5. Dagger – For dependency injection
 6. Retrofit – For networking
-7. ButterKnife – For views binding
-8. YoutubeApi – For playing movie trailers
+7. YoutubeApi – For playing movie trailers

 # Features
 1. Sort movies according to user preference (Popular, Top Rated, Theatre or even Up coming movies)